MeryBr/MeryBr/README.md

 ---

 ## 🛠️ Tech Stack
-**Currently training and growing with these tools — one bug, one feature, and one “aha!” moment at a time.**
+**Currently training and growing with these tools — learning hands-on through code, errors, fixes,
-*From layouts to logic, I'm learning to build things that work well, look polished, and feel right to use.*
+and small wins that stack up — breaking things (on purpose) and getting sharper every day.**

 <div align="center">